kubeshop/kusk-gateway/README.md

 [(Back to top)](#table-of-contents)

-See [Custom Resources](https://kubeshop.github.io/kusk-gateway/customresources/) for how to develop Kusk Gateway.
+See [Custom Resources](https://kubeshop.github.io/kusk-gateway/customresources/) for more information on the Custom Resources that Kusk Gateway supports.

 ## Troubleshooting